 Lucia Mastrorillo is an Assistant Professor at the Sciences Department of the Roma Tre University.
 She obtained her degree in Geological Sciences at La Sapienza University of Roma, where she completed her PhD in Earth Sciences in the 1994, dealing with the Hydrogeology of the Umbria Marche carbonate ridge.
 Her initial research field was the hydrostructural study of the carbonate aquifers aimed at the assessment of water resource and definition of the groundwater flowpath, at regional scale.
 In time, she applied the regional hydrostructural approach to other geological frameworks, collaborating with different Universities to develop the hydrogeological conceptual models of dolomitic, volcanic and coastal aquifers.
 Since many years, she is teaches Hydrogeology (Field and Natural Resources Geology master’s degree Roma Tre University) and Applied Geology (Environment and Field Engineering master’s degree Tor Vergata University).
 She is currently elaborating a new line of research in the Earthquake Hydrology field, carrying on the study of the earthquake effects on the Apennine carbonate hydrostructures, after the 2016 seismic events.

 In 2016 she concluded a Double Degree Program and graduated in Environmental Engineering at the University of Trento and at the Instituto Superior Técnico de Lisboa.
 In 2020 she completed an executive PhD in Environmental Engineering at the University of Padua, in collaboration with Sinergeo (discussion in March 2021).
 The PhD project investigated the groundwater system of the Bacchiglione basin by applying statistical analyzes to a large timeseries dataset of groundwater levels and the implementation of a flow model in FEFLOW.
 Over her studies and with the master and doctoral theses, she focused on hydrology, modeling, statistics and geostatistics.
 This knowledge was applied in three different internships: the first, in a company that designs industrial wastewater treatment plants (2016); the second in the Dutch research center Deltares (2017) and the third in the U.S. Geological Survey (2019).
 Both abroad internships focused on the implementation of 3D models describing the interconnected dynamics of groundwater and salt water in coastal areas: Mekong Delta (Vietnam) and Long Island (NY).
-Since October 2020, she works for Sinergeo s.r.l., an environmental consultancy company, specialized in the hydrogeological sector.
+Since October 2020, she works as an environmental consultant, specialized in the hydrogeological sector.
 The main activities consist in geological and hydrogeological characterization, management and optimization of monitoring networks and statistical analysis of the available chemical and hydrological data.
 Several technical skills have been developed in these work experiences: the use of different groundwater modeling softwares and the organization, management and analysis of datasets with GIS tools and different programming languages.

 Antonio Menghini graduated in Geological Sciences, University of Rome “La Sapienza” (1989).
 He joined the Course “Processing and Interpretation of SkyTEM Data”, helded by the Hydrogeophysics group of the University of Aarhus, Denmark.